Holiday Hazards for Pets & Top Gift Suggestions

 3. The Gift of Bonding Time

 A training class is a great way to build your bond.
 Classes are a rewarding way to spend time with your dog, teach them new skills, and are like a promise of spending quality time together each week.
-EHS offers a variety of group classes that will help bring you and your dog closer together.
+EHS offers a variety of dog training classes that will help bring you and your dog closer together.

 3 Ideas for Holiday Gifts for Cats